--Expected to be realised or intended to be sold or consumed in normal operating cycle.
+Expected to be realised or intended to be sold or consumed in normal operating cycle.
+(All amounts in ₹ million, unless otherwise stated)

 - Held primarily for the purpose of trading. - Expected to be realised within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.